-Lizzie was born in Hathersage, Derbyshire, and attended her local comprehensive school Lady Manners School in Bakewell in the Peak District.
+Lizzie grew up in the village of Hathersage, Derbyshire, and attended her local comprehensive school Lady Manners School in Bakewell in the Peak District.
 Music played a big part in her early life.
 Her mother had wide-ranging musical tastes and her father was an accomplished jazz pianist.
 At the age of seven Lizzie heard a violin being played on the radio and decided in that moment that the violin was the instrument she wanted to play.
 At the age of 10 her mother took her to see a concert by the violinist Nigel Kennedy, she was memorably blown away by his totally unorthodox approach to classical music, even at that young age there was something about this approach that truly resonated with her.
 Lizzie became leader of the City of Sheffield Youth Orchestra and after achieving top-grade A Levels, gained a place at St John’s College, Cambridge, to read Music where she became principal of the Cambridge University Chamber Orchestra and an Instrumental Scholar.
 She undertook postgraduate studies at the Royal College of Music and the Guildhall School of Music, where she studied under the master violinists Yossi Zivoni and David Takeno.

 Lizzie is passionate about outreach projects and has given hundreds of workshops for various orchestras and projects over the years, involving visits to a wide range of establishments from private boarding schools to Pupil Referral Units, and loves working with young people.
 More recently Lizzie has been working locally with the brilliant Sheffield Music Hub on a number of projects, including an original commission for a piece for Electric violin and orchestra called ‘The Lone Star’ in partnership with Hugh Sykes Charitable Trust.
 This piece was composed by Andy Smith together with the children of 6 schools of over 200 children in the Sheffield are in who all also participated in the concert premiere of the piece in December 2017 in Sheffield Cathedral.
 Lizzie has also become Ambassador for PRISMA, a charity founded by her colleague Morgan Szymanski to help children in need in Mexico by providing arts workshops to rural underdeveloped areas of Mexico.
-So far the project has reached over 10,000 children in just two years of existence.
+So far the project has reached over 15,000 children in just two years of existence.